timescale/docs.timescale.com-content/api.md

 |---|---|
 | `partitioning_column` | Name of an additional column to partition by.
 If provided, `number_partitions` must be set.
 | `number_partitions` | Number of hash partitions to use for `partitioning_column` when this optional argument is supplied.
 Must be > 0.
 | `chunk_time_interval` | Interval in event time that each chunk covers.
 Must be > 0.
-Default is 1 month ([units][]).
+Default is 1 month.
 | `create_default_indexes` | Boolean whether to create default indexes on time/partitioning columns.
 Default is TRUE.
 | `if_not_exists` | Boolean whether to print warning if table already converted to hypertable or raise exception.
 Default is FALSE.

 The time column currently only supports values with a data type of timestamp (TIMESTAMP, TIMESTAMPTZ), DATE, or integer (SMALLINT, INT, BIGINT).

+The units of `chunk_time_interval` should be set as follows:

-For time columns having timestamp or DATE types, the `chunk_time_interval` should be specified either as an `interval` type or a numerical value in microseconds.
-For integer types, the `chunk_time_interval` **must** be set explicitly, as the database does not otherwise understand the semantics of what each integer value represents (a second, millisecond, nanosecond, etc.).
+- For time columns having timestamp or DATE types, the `chunk_time_interval` should be specified either as an `interval` type or a numerical value in microseconds.

+- For integer types, the `chunk_time_interval` **must** be set explicitly, as the database does not otherwise understand the semantics of what each integer value represents (a second, millisecond, nanosecond, etc.).
+So if your time column is the number of milliseconds since the UNIX epoch, and you wish to each chunk to cover 1 day, you should specify `chunk_time_interval => 86400000`.

 <!-- -->
 >ttt The `add_dimension` function can be used following hypertable